 So, what is the ideal fat intake on the ketogenic diet?
 The amount of fat varies for all individuals and depends on your goal.
 In general, you won't need to precisely count fat intake or calories on a ketogenic diet, because eating food naturally low in carbs will keep you sated for longer.

-Based on studies, proteins and fats have been shown to be the most sating nutrients, while carbohydrates the least sating.
+In studies, proteins and fats have been shown to be the most sating nutrients, and carbohydrates the least sating.
 Fat provides a steady supply of energy with no insulin spikes.
 That's why, you won't experience any cravings or energy and mood swings.

 However, in some cases counting calories and keeping track of your macros make help you break through a weight loss plateau.
 If you want to find out your ideal fat intake, have a look at KetoDiet Buddy, a free online keto calculator we have developed for our blog.
-All the recipes on my blog and in KetoDiet and KetoDiet Basic include detailed nutrition data to help you track you food intake.
+All the recipes on my blog and in KetoDiet Apps include detailed nutrition data to help you track your food intake.

 Furthermore, the macronutrient ratio is not the only aspect you should consider.
 When increasing your fat intake, it's critical to understand which fats are beneficial and which may damage your health.
 Simply put, the type and quality of fats matter.
-When deciding which oils and fats you should use, follow these rules:
+When deciding which oils and fats you should use, follow rules below.